The Sims 4 expansion packs: Horse Ranch

 The Sims 4: Horse Ranch is the 14th expansion pack, released on July 21, 2023.
 This American Western-style pack allows players to build horse ranches, as well as raise and ride horses.
 It borrows the equestrianism elements from The Sims 3: Pets.
 The pack includes an American Southwestern-themed world named Chestnut Ridge.

 Reception

 Horse Ranch received a score of 68/100 on the review aggregator site Metacritic, indicating "mixed or average reviews".

 Digital Spy gave the expansion pack 4 out of five stars, complimenting the world, the horse customization, and gameplay features, but saying that the "biggest disappointment" was the equestrian center competitions, which are "nothing more than a rabbit hole" and pop-ups.

-Screen Rant a rating of 3 out of five stars, stating that the competitions felt "somewhat detached" and that stating it felt more like a game pack due to its lack of depth in certain areas.
+Screen Rant gave it a rating of 3 out of five stars, stating that the competitions felt "somewhat detached" and that it felt more like a game pack due to its lack of depth in certain areas.
 The world is described as "beautiful" and the gameplay features as "worthwhile".